zeeth99/vox/README.md

 	/usr/lib/jvm/jdk1.8/
    A script file is included which you will need to execute in order to run the application

-To run the application, run the runMe.sh file.
-At the command line (with the current directory being the one where runMe.sh is in), execute the following:
+To run the application, run the runVoxspell.sh file.
+At the command line (with the current directory being the one where runVoxspell.sh is in), execute the following:

-	./runMe.sh
+	./runVoxspell.sh

 This will run VOXSPELL